BioMotionLab/SUP/README.md

-# MoshViewer
+# bmlSUP

 ![screenshot](Images/MoshViewer%20Capture.PNG)

-Moshviewer is a tool to display animations from the [AMASS database](https://amass.is.tue.mpg.de/) in Unity.
+The Biomotion Lab SMPL Unity Player (bmlSUP) is a tool to play SMPL-H model animations in Unity Game Engine

-It reads and plays animation files with several render settings and allows using SMPL-H models in Unity for any purpose.
+It reads and plays animation files with several render settings and allows using SMPL-H models in Unity.

 Features:
 * Simple controls to move the camera that match the controls in the Unity Editor Scene View.